BIH-MI/private-aim-website/README.md

 ## Description

-PrivateAIM website serves as the front-facing interface for our users, showcasing our commitment to data privacy, core values, and the services we offer.
+The PrivateAIM provides information on the PrivateAIM consortium, its partners and results.

 ## Directory Structure